ralphou/data-analysis-operations/hisFormula/README.md

   Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.

+# hisFormula
+This module allows the creation of calculated points based on formulas.